 So what happened next was terribly troubling to Robinson.
 Her childhood stuffed animal come-to-life was not meant to be.

 Just days before Peaches was to be delivered to her — and after she made the full purchase payment of $4,000 — she received a somber phone call from Mini Pig World.
-The owner explained that Peaches was not well and was not approved for sale.
+The owner explained that Peaches was not well and he could not sell her.

 The owner offered Robinson several alternative minipigs to choose from to replace Peaches.

 Robinson did not feel a connection with any of these piglets.
-And she had done some research on the price of comparable minipigs, and she had come to the conclusion that Peaches had been overpriced in the first place.
+And she had now done some research on the price of comparable minipigs.
+She believed the cost of Peaches to be quite high.

 Even though Mini Pig World was unable to sell Peaches to Robinson, the owner refused her request for a refund.

-This didn’t seem right to Robinson.
-She had purchased a specific pig and Mini Pig World was unable to fulfill the contract.
+This refusal didn’t seem right to Robinson.
+She purchased a specific pig, and Mini Pig World was unable to fulfill the contract.
 A logical conclusion would seem to be a refund.

 The Mini Pig World Sale’s Agreement that Robinson sent to us repeatedly mentions that she is purchasing this pig — not just any pig.